 Prep Ahead Instructions

-Otherwise, whip up the no churn ice cream recipe early in the day.
-This way, it’ll be ready in time for an after dinner treat!
+Otherwise, whip up this no churn ice cream recipe early in the day.
+That way, it’ll be ready in time for an after dinner treat!

 How To Store Homemade Ice Cream